enzolutions/generator-marionette-drupal/README.md

 ![Update Settings](https://raw.githubusercontent.com/enzolutions/generator-marionette-drupal/master/images/generator_marionette_drupal_settings.png "Update Settings")

-I use [Inquirer](https://github.com/SBoudrias/Inquirer.js) to create the interactive menu, but even the documentation say you can navigate with keyword arrows doen't work, I have a reported [issue](https://github.com/SBoudrias/Inquirer.js/issues/199).
-So use the numbers to navigate
+I use [Inquirer](https://github.com/SBoudrias/Inquirer.js) to create the interactive menu, but even the documentation say you can navigate with keyword arrows doesn't work, I have reported [issue](https://github.com/SBoudrias/Inquirer.js/issues/199).
+So use the numbers to navigate.

 ## Integration with Jasmine
-This generator enable the option to create simple unit test against model and views, this generation is optional in sub generators **model** and **view**.
+This generator enables the option to create simple unit test against model and views, this generation is optional in sub-generators **model** and **view**.

 The idea is you can continue improving the unit test generated to meet the requirements of your application.

-To access the unit tesst access the URL **http://localhost:9001/test/** remember the Unit Test **test** folder is configurable via initial generator, but could updated via sub generator **settings**
+To access the unit tests, go to the URL **http://localhost:9001/test/**.
+Remember the Unit Test **test** folder is configurable via initial generator, but could updated via sub generator **settings**

 Check how Unit Test page looks